logan-j/phunky-photos/README.md

 To execute the application, from the root directory run: `pipenv run ./main.py [album_id]` Replacing `[album_id]` with the album that you want to display.

+For more help on running the program, from the root directory run: `pipenv run ./main.py -h`

 ### Running Tests

 To execute the tests, from the root directory run: `pipenv run pytest`